inlineapps/docs/integrations/webhook_en.md

 ## Security
 inline uses `X-Hub-Signature` to ensure webhook security.
 Please refer to https://developer.github.com/webhooks/securing/ for verifying the data from webhook is trustable or not.

+## Retry Rules
+When inline POST a webhook event but gets a response of fail, it'll retry every 5 seconds.
+And it'll retry at most to the 60th seconds.
+If it still fail, inline will stop sending this event.

 # Event List

 ## Reservation Related